 Profiling data

-• The "Cell Metadata" dialog is used to profile cell values.
+• The "Cell Metadata" dialog - used to profile individual cell values.

-• The "Column Profiler" dialog is for profiling individual columns.
+• The "Column Profiler" dialog - used for profiling all values in a column.

-• Finally, the "Analysis View" is a powerful tool for instant filtering and exploratory data analysis.
+• The "Analysis View" - a powerful tool for viewing, instant filtering and exploratory analysis of an entire table of data.

 Cell Metadata

-The "Cell Metadata" dialog is invoked by right-clicking a cell and choosing "Cell metadata".
-It displays the cell value's data type and additional metadata.
-For instance, in the screenshot below, with the help of the cell profiler you can see that the cell value is actually a text, not a number.
+The "Cell metadata" dialog is invoked by right-clicking on an individual cell in a table and choosing "Cell metadata" in the context menu.
+It displays the cell value, data type and and additional metadata.
+For example, in the screenshot below, with the help of the cell profiler you can see that the cell value is actually text, not a number.

 Cell profiler